 Currently, in the manufacture of cotton clothing, about 15% of the material is wasted, which is completely ecologically unsustainable.
 In the production of jeans in the world alone, 450 meters of fabric are wasted in small pieces every year!

-Pure Waste utilizes cotton spinning waste and small shreds left over from fabric cutting by reusing them.
+Pure Waste utilizes cotton spinning waste and small shreds left over from cutting fabrics by reusing them.
 This saves on the production of new cotton and at the same time reduces the amount of waste generated.

-Pure Water's recycling method saves water
+Pure Waste's recycling method saves natural resources

 The selection doesn’t vary, but is a real slow fashion: the same well-established classics are needed even year after year.